Esinko/AstroneerRconClient/README.md

 Refer to the Client class section for more details on what you can do with this library!

 # Client-class
-The client class is where the rcon client lives.
+The client class is where the RCON client lives.
 It contains all the commands you can execute against the server and it formats the data for easier usage.
 <br>
 Such as handling dates better (as JavasScript Date objects) and building cleaner response objects.